arduino-libraries/Arduino_AdvancedAnalog/README.md

 # AdvancedAnalogRedux 〰
 Advanced Analog Library

-## Pending issues
+## Known issues

-* Add support ADC internal channels (VBAT, VREF, TEMP).
-* ~ADC is running at the slowest possible clock (PCLK), should probably set up a PLL and change the clock source.~ (WON'T FIX).
+* ADC is running at the slowest possible clock (PCLK), should probably set up a PLL and change the clock source.